lakash22/codeassessment/README.md

 ### Test case Run

-To run the test please start the application and run below command
+To run the integration tests, please start the application and run below command

 ```
 mvn integration-test